When Flesh Flares

 Compounded Medicines

 The dangers of preservatives and other additives aren’t limited to the grocery store.
-They’re what led to countless days chained to my bed from pills, everyday eyedrops, and even natural supplements.
+They’re what led to countless days chained to my bed from everyday pills and supplements.

-They’re also what led to debilitating depression and other psychological effects from antihypertensive drugs described below in
+They’re also what led to debilitating depression and other psychological effects from blood pressure medicine described below in My Hollow Self.

 Continue reading below or see